iDOCK-Tech/CameraTrap/README.md

-### Camera Trap Application
+🎯 Camera Trap Application
-Steps to Create Executable (.exe)
+🔧 Steps to Create the Executable (.exe)

-Follow the steps below carefully to generate the .exe file using PyInstaller.
+This guide explains how to generate the Windows executable using PyInstaller.

-📌 Step 1: Prepare Project Folder
+📁 1️⃣ Prepare the Project Folder

-Ensure that all required files are placed in the same folder.
+    Before building the executable, ensure all required files are placed in the same folder.

-The folder must contain:
+    Your project folder must contain:

-All Python files (.py)
+    ✅ All Python files (.py)

-All required .dll files
+    ✅ All required .dll files

-All model weight files (.pt)
+    ✅ Model weight files:

     best.pt

     species.pt

-species_labels.txt
+    ✅ species_labels.txt

-All required image files (.jpg, .png)
+    ✅ All required image files (.jpg, .png)

-Camera_Trap_App.spec (IMPORTANT)
+    ✅ Camera_Trap_App.spec (Very Important)

-📌 Step 2: Install PyInstaller
+🛠 2️⃣ Install PyInstaller

-Open your terminal or command prompt and run:
+    Open Command Prompt or Terminal and install PyInstaller:

     pip install pyinstaller
-📌 Step 3: Navigate to Project Folder
+📂 3️⃣ Navigate to Project Directory

-Move to your project directory:
+    Move to your project folder:

-cd path\to\your\project\folder

-Example:

     cd C:\RESQ\2.0\v2

+    (Replace the path with your actual project location if different.)

-📌 Step 4: Build the Executable
+🚀 4️⃣ Build the Executable

     Run the following command:

     pyinstaller Camera_Trap_App.spec --clean

+    The --clean option ensures a fresh build.

-📌 Step 5: After Build Completes
+📦 5️⃣ After Build Completion

-After the process finishes successfully, two new folders will be created:
+    Once the process completes successfully, two new folders will be created:

     /build
     /dist

     Inside the /dist folder, you will find:

     /Camera_Trap_App

-Inside this folder, the .exe file will be available.
+    Inside this folder, the generated .exe file will be available.

-📌 Step 6: Prepare Runtime Files
+⚠ 6️⃣ Important: Runtime File Requirements

-To successfully run the .exe, you must copy the following files into the:
+    To successfully run the .exe, you must copy the following files into:

     /dist/Camera_Trap_App
     Required Files:

     All .dll files

-Model weights:

     best.pt

     species.pt

     species_labels.txt

-All .jpg and .png image files
+    All required .jpg and .png image files

-⚠ These files must be present in the same folder as the .exe file for the application to run correctly.
+    These files must be in the same folder as the .exe file.

-✅ Final Folder Structure Example dist/
+    🗂 Final Folder Structure Example
+    dist/
      └── Camera_Trap_App/
           ├── Camera_Trap_App.exe
           ├── best.pt
           ├── species.pt
           ├── species_labels.txt
           ├── *.dll files
           ├── *.jpg / *.png files
-🚀 You Are Ready to Run
+    ▶ Running the Application

+    After placing all required files in the Camera_Trap_App folder:

-Double-click the .exe file inside the Camera_Trap_App folder to start the application.
+    👉 Double-click Camera_Trap_App.exe to start the application.

+📌 Notes

+    Ensure all model and DLL files are compatible with your system.

+    Missing files will cause the application to fail at runtime.

+    Always rebuild using --clean if you face issues.